Capitalize first letter with Python

-I’m still kind of spoiled by the built-in functions in PHP (as well as Ruby and Python for this particular task).
-Something like capitalizing the first letter of a string is a trivial task in most languages:
+I’m still kind of spoiled by the baked in functions in PHP (as well as Ruby and Python for this particular task).
+For instance, something like capitalizing the first letter of a string is a trivial task in most languages:

 <?php